Ujjwal-Gupta-web/note_making_app/readme.md

 - login, signup of user
 - one authenticated user can share notes with other authentic user
 - when fetching all notes user gets all notes created by him and all notes shared with him
+- rate limiting of requests is acheived (if more than 100 requests, server will not respond for time)
+- logging for all apis is acheived for naviating errors
+- Indexing is used to enable effient search

 ## Postman Link (Access Apis here)